Brørup

-Brørup is a railway town, with a population of 4,516 (1 January 2022), in Vejen Municipality, Region of Southern Denmark in Denmark.
+Brørup is a railway town, with a population of 4,557 (1 January 2025), in Vejen Municipality, Region of Southern Denmark, Denmark.
+It is located 10 km west of Vejen, 26 km northeast of Ribe, 33 km west of Kolding, 40 km south of Grindsted and 43 km east of Esbjerg.

 Until 1 January 2007 Brørup was the seat of the former Brørup Municipality (Danish, kommune) in Ribe County.

-Transport
+Churches

+There are two churches located in the Brørup area.
+Johanneskirken (The Johannes Church), built in 1925, is located in the railway town, and the medieval Brørup Gamle Kirke (Brørup Old Church) is located about 2 km northwest of the town.

+Brørup Market

+Brørup Market is an auction of farm animals and a hawkers' market.
+It is held every Friday morning on the marketplace located in the western part of the town.

+Transportation

-Brørup is served by Brørup station, located on the Lunderskov-Esbjerg railway line.
+Brørup is served by Brørup railway station which is located on the Lunderskov–Esbjerg railway line.

 Brørup Municipality

 The former Brørup Municipality covered an area of 107 km2, and had a total population of 6,485 (2005).
 Its last mayor was Egon Fræhr, a member of the Venstre (Liberal Party) political party.

 Brørup municipality ceased to exist as the result of Kommunalreformen ("The Municipality Reform" of 2007).
 It was merged with existing Holsted, Rødding, and Vejen municipalities to form the new Vejen municipality.
 This created a municipality with an area of 817 km2 and a total population of 41,350 (2005).